hcarnes/hcarnes.github.io/_posts/2020-2-18-javascript-symbol.markdown

 // transit
 // true
 ```
-## symbol can be used to define some special well-known methods in objects
+## Symbol can be used to define some special well-known methods in objects
-The ecma has all the well-known symbols listed on their [website](http://www.ecma-international.org/ecma-262/6.0/#sec-well-known-symbols), but here are few common one:
+The ecma has all the well-known `Symbols` listed on their [website](http://www.ecma-international.org/ecma-262/6.0/#sec-well-known-symbols), but here are few common ones:

 * Symbol.iterator
 * Symbol.match
 * Symbol.replace
 * Symbol.search

-String's `search()` method depends on a special well known Symbol.
+String's `search()` method depends on a special well-known `Symbol`.
 If the argument given to search is not an intance of `RegExp`, it the creates a `RegExp` using the givent argument as the constructor argument.

-Below we have an instance of motorcyles with two fields: make and model.
+Below we have an instance of motorcyles with 2 attributes: make and color.
 The `Symbol.search()` method takes a value as a parameter and searches for the content in the `make` field.
+The method also prints an informational message about the value of `this` and the value of the `value` arguments sthat is passed into the `Symbol.search()` method.

 ```javascript
 class Motorcycle {